MarkisDev/discordoauth/readme.md

 It's very simple!
 Just add this line of code in your file :
 `` require 'discord.php'; ``
 That's it!
 You've successfully added the oauth script to your code!
-TO Make it easier, I've added a demo working of the whole script.
-Open it and adjust it to your needs.
+To make it easier, I've added a demo working of the whole script.
+Use it and adjust it to your needs.

 # How do I integrate it into my website